Anafiotika: History

 In 1922, Greek refugees from Asia Minor also established here, altering the population that was up to that time only from the Cycladic islands.
 In 1950, part of this neighborhood was destroyed for archeological research and in 1970 the state started to buy the houses.
 In the modern era, there are only 45 houses remaining, while the little streets from Stratonos to the Acropolis rock are still unnamed and the houses are referred to as "Anafiotika 1", "Anafiotika 2", etc.

 The neighborhood was built according to typical Cycladic architecture, and even nowadays gives to visitors the feel of Greek islands in the heart of the city, with white walls and small spaces, usually with the presence of bougainvillea flowers.
 Houses are small and mostly cubic, small streets that often end up to ladders or even deadends at terraces, where one can sit and enjoy the night view of the city.
-"In this oasis of tranquility, nestled beneath the walls of the Acropolis, the intensity of Athens seems miles away"...